pedrolbacelar/Digital_Twin/Documentations/assumptions.md

 - Blocking conditions: Blocking After Service (BAS) based on the queue capacity of downstream buffer.
 - Loading/Unloading times are already included in the processing time.
 - The time delay between the communications of internal compenets of the digital twin are negligible.
-- Throughput and system time are primary performance indicators.
+- Remaining cycle time for individual part, Throughput and system time are primary performance indicators.
 - Failures are not considered for the simulation.
-It could be considered for synchronisation of Machine states.

-## Branching and Path Simulation

-- Branching machines don't have common output queues, each branching machines has a different output queue.
-  So there is no case where branch 1 has as output conveyors [convey1, convey2] and other conveyor [convey1, convey3]